 The decision to hire a fractional CFO is easier than the decision of which one to hire.
 The market is flooded with options: former Big Four partners, ex-startup finance leaders, career consultants, retired corporate executives, and everyone in between.
 They all claim relevant experience.
 They all promise strategic value.
 And

 Most CFO dashboards fail.
-Not because they lack data—they usually have too much—but because they don’t answer the questions that actually matter.
+Not because they lack data, they usually have too much, but because they don’t answer the questions that actually matter.
 Executives open their dashboard, see 47 metrics across 12 charts, and close the tab without making a single decision.
-The dashboard becomes digital wallpaper: always visible, never useful.
+The dashboard becomes digital wallpaper: always visible,

 The franchise model promises simplicity.
 Someone else figured out the business.
 You follow the playbook, pay your royalties, and collect the profits.
 Except anyone who’s actually operated a franchise knows the financial reality is far more complicated than the sales pitch suggests.
 Multi-unit franchise owners manage a web of obligations